Annuities Frequently Asked Questions

 How can I Free Look my annuity?

 Each time an annuity contract is issued, the client is given a predetermined time to review and return the contract for a refund, called a Free Look Period.
-The Free Look Period varies by product and state, but often lasts ten or more calendar days from the date the client received the contract.
+The Free Look Period varies by product and state and lasts ten or more calendar days from the date the contract is received by the contract owner.
 The Free Look period for your annuity can be found in your contract which was mailed to you.

 Annuity Documents